Thursday, January 25, 2024

 Remarkably, this nearly 80-year old machine is still in working condition and remains in the house my parents last lived.
 Today, it stands as a cherished vintage piece with both functional and sentimental value.

-Today, all the tailoring shops once thrived from the 1950s to the early 2000s have disappeared.
-Even Chu Chu Tailor, which was taken over by the founder's son, ceased operation a long time ago.
-Its former premise in Kampung Air has since been converted into a 4D lottery outlet.
+Today, the tailoring shops that once flourished from the 1950s to the early 2000s have all but vanished.
+Even Chu Chu Tailor, later run by the founder’s son, closed many years ago.
+Its former premises in Kampung Air have since been converted into a 4D lottery outlet.

-I still recall that during my primary and secondary school years, many of my schoolmates' fathers were tailors.
-Nowadays, I can't name a single man in the profession.
-It seems that tailoring, once a male-dominated trade, has gradually shifted and is now predominantly carried out by women.
+I still recall that during my primary and secondary school years, many of my classmates’ fathers were tailors.
+Now, I cannot name a single man in the profession.
+What was once a male-dominated trade has gradually shifted, with the craft today more commonly practised by women.

 The former premises of Chu Chu Tailor in Kampung Air are now